-The meeting is chaired by the Chairperson of the Federation, who presents the agenda and leads the discussions.
-He/she is assisted by the general federal secretary.
-If the Chairperson of the Federation is absent, the federal general secretary takes the chair.
-If the federal general secretary is also absent, the meeting is then chaired by the person appointed by the federal board of trustees.
+The meeting is chaired by the President of the Federation, who presents the agenda and leads the discussions.
+He/she is assisted by the federal general Secretary.
+If the President of the Federation is temporarily absent, the federal general Secretary takes the chair.
+If the federal general Secretary is also temporarily absent, the meeting is then chaired by the person appointed by the federal board of trustees.
 Federal general assembly meetings shall only vote on items included in the meeting's agenda, except in the case of the removal of a member of the federal board of trustees.